mozilla/learning-networks/clubs/comms_template/content.md

 ## Setp 3.
 SWAG and templates

-In our Clubs' Repository you can find some designs you can use.
-From posters, and stickers created by Mozilla, to flyers and presentations templates created by community members.
+In our Clubs' [Repository](https://github.com/mozilla/mozillaclubs/tree/master/designresources) you can find some of the available designs, from posters, and stickers created by Mozilla, to flyers and presentations templates created by community members.

 - [Flyer to invite members](https://geraldobarros.me/arrival-flyer-design-hackathongirls-mozilla-club-banjul/) by Geraldo Barros.
 Find it in our [Repo](https://github.com/mozilla/mozillaclubs/tree/master/designresources/flyer_template)
 - [Posters](https://github.com/mozilla/mozillaclubs/tree/master/designresources/Mozilla_Posters)